kubenet-dev/docs/docs/02-examples/03_inventory.md

 ```
 ///

-Afterwards we import the containerlab topology, which is used to populate the inventory in [kuid][kuid].
+Afterwards you import the containerlab topology, which is used to populate the inventory in [kuid][kuid].

 /// details | Topology